RCgmbh/PiLot/docs/ap.md

 After a minute, re-connect your ssh session as you did at the end of the last chapter (you can use the arrow-up key in the console, which will bring back the last command in the current context, and this will after the disconnection from the PiLot usually be the ssh command).
 Run ifconfig once again, and now you see both wireless interfaces having a name starting with "wlx".
 Fantastic!

-We now need two services: hostapd, which creates the local access point, and dnsmasq which provides IP adresses to the clients.
+We now need two services: **hostapd**, which creates the local access point, and **dnsmasq** which provides IP adresses to the clients.
 So we just install them both like this:
 ```
 sudo apt install -y dnsmasq hostapd
 ```